Self-Supervised Learning for Glass Composition Screening: Results

 This section presents the evaluation results of \textit{DeepGlassNet} on the validation set and the insights derived from them.
 We first introduce the overall performance, then compare it with classical machine learning algorithms, and finally discuss the impact of the key module design of \textit{DeepGlassNet} on its performance.

-\subsection{Overall Performance}
+\subsubsection{Overall Performance}

-To comprehensively evaluate the model's performance, we established various length of the Tg interval for screening, specifically 100°C, 50°C, 20°C, and 10°C. Each Tg interval length includes multiple temperature ranges, as illustrated in Fig.~\ref{Fig:TW1}.
-The narrower the Tg bandwidth, the more challenging the screening task becomes.
-Subsequently, samples with Tg values falling within these ranges were labeled as the target class, while others were labeled as the non-target class for training and evaluation.
+To comprehensively evaluate the model's performance, we established various length of the T$_g$ interval for screening, specifically 100°C, 50°C, 20°C, and 10°C. Each T$_g$ interval length includes multiple temperature ranges, as illustrated in Fig.~\ref{Fig:TW1}.
+The narrower the T$_g$ bandwidth, the more challenging the screening task becomes.
+Subsequently, samples with T$_g$ values falling within these ranges were labeled as the target class, while others were labeled as the non-target class for training and evaluation.

 We then assessed the performance of \textit{DeepGlassNet} on the validation set, which comprised unseen data, using the AUC and Precision@100 metrics.
 The model's performance was depicted in Fig.~\ref{Fig:TW1}.
 This evaluation was conducted in comparison with classical algorithms, including Multilayer Perceptron (MLP), Support Vector Machine (SVM), K-Nearest Neighbors (KNN), Random Forest (RF), and Decision Tree (DT).
-The results of this comparison demonstrate that \textit{DeepGlassNet} significantly outperforms these classical machine learning methods.
-Across all targeted Tg intervals, our approach exhibited superior performance.
+To ensure fairness, all baseline models were rigorously optimized using the same training/validation splits as \textit{DeepGlassNet}.
+Each model also underwent extensive hyperparameter tuning via grid search (see Supplementary Material for details), explicitly tailored to maximize the Area Under the Curve (AUC)—consistent with our primary evaluation criterion.
+The comparative results show that \textit{DeepGlassNet} significantly outperforms these classical machine learning methods across all targeted T\(_g\) intervals.

-\subsection{Visualization of Classification Performance}
+\subsubsection{Visualization of Classification Performance}

-Material discovery and component screening essentially constitute classification tasks, with the primary objective of pinpointing potential target samples.
+Material discovery and composition screening essentially constitute classification tasks, with the primary objective of pinpointing potential target samples.
 Hence, the classification proficiency of machine learning models employed in material discovery is of utmost significance.
 The efficacy of a model's classification capability is intuitively manifested by its capacity to position samples of the same class in close proximity to one another within the feature space.
 When the feature representations of target class samples exhibit a high degree of clustering, an unseen non-target sample, whose feature representation will be mapped at a greater distance from the center of the target class, will have a lower probability of being selected via top-k search, thus averting erroneous model screening.